Bispectra from two-field inflation using the long-wavelength formalism: General analytic expression for fNL for two fields

 Looking at (\ref{fNLresult}), which is one of the main results of this paper, we can draw a number of important conclusions.
 In the first place there is a part of $\f$, namely the first term in $g_{sr}$, that survives in the single-field limit.
 It corresponds to the single-field non-Gaussianity produced at horizon crossing and comes from the $b_{ia}^{(2)}$ source term.
 It agrees with the single-field result of Maldacena \cite{Maldacena:2002vr} for $\f^{(4)}$.
 The rest of the result is proportional to $\bv_{12}$, which describes the contribution of the isocurvature mode to the adiabatic mode.
 In the single-field case it is identically zero, so that there is no super-horizon contribution to $\f$ in that case.
 Moreover, since $\gth^1 = 2 \get^\perp \gz^2$, such a contribution only builds up when $\get^\perp$ is non-zero, i.e.\ when the field trajectory makes a turn in field space.
 We also see that there are three different sorts of terms in the expression for $\f$.
-The $g_{sr}$ terms are proportional to a slow-roll parameter evaluated at $t_*$ (i.e.\ slightly after horizon-crossing) and thus are always small because we assume slow roll to hold at horizon-crossing.
+The $g_{sr}$ terms are proportional to a slow-roll parameter evaluated at $t_*$ and thus are always small because we assume slow roll to hold at horizon-crossing.
 Although the terms proportional to $\bv_{12}$ and $1/\bv_{12}$ in $g_{sr}$ are time varying, one can easily show that neither $\bv_{12}/(1+\bv_{12}^2)^2$ nor $\bv_{12}^3/(1+\bv_{12}^2)^2$ are ever bigger than $0.33$.
 The $g_{iso}$ terms are proportional to $\bv_{22}$, the pure isocurvature mode.
 These terms can be big, in particular during a turn in field space, but in the models that we consider, where the isocurvature mode has disappeared by the end of inflation, they become zero again and cannot lead to observable non-Gaussianities.
 The reason that we do not consider models with surviving isocurvature modes is that in that case the evolution after inflation is not clear.
 In the presence of isocurvature modes the adiabatic mode is not necessarily constant (indeed, that is the source of the non-Gaussianities we are considering here), which means that the final results at recombination might depend on the details of the transition at the end of inflation and of (p)reheating.
 Hence we will make sure that in all models we consider the isocurvature modes have disappeared by the end of inflation, which means in particular that the turn of the trajectory in field space has to occur a sufficient number of e-folds before the end of inflation.
+Note, however, that this is a constraint we impose voluntarily to simplify the evolution after inflation, it is in no way a necessary condition for the validity of our formalism during inflation.
 Finally, the third type of term in (\ref{fNLresult}) is the integral in $g_{int}$.
 It is from this integrated effect that any large, persistent non-Gaussianity originates.